Here are the definitions of some common pre-war card acronyms and collecting terms (and collecting terms in general).

 Trade Cards – Cards distributed by advertisers to promote a business.
 Often, these included pictures of sports scenes on one side and the company’s name printed somewhere on the front or back.

-Trimmed – A card that has been partially cut around the edges to make the corners appear sharper
+Trimmed – A card that has been partially cut around the edges to make the corners appear sharper.
+This is viewed as significant damage even if a card is technically in otherwise great condition.

 Type Card/Collecting – Type collectors acquire as many different types of different cards as possible.
 They generally are not concerned about completing entire sets – they merely want one card from different sets.